CNN cancels ‘Reliable Sources,’ host Stelter leaving network

 “It was a rare privilege to lead a weekly show focused on the press at a time when it has never been more consequential,” he said.
 “I’ll have more to say on Sunday.”

-It’s not clear what will happen with the “Reliable Sources” newsletter, a daily compendium of the media’s big stories.
+The “Reliable Sources” newsletter, a daily compendium of the media’s big stories, will continue and will be led by CNN senior media reporter Oliver Darcy.